tutoraddicts/C-STL/README.md

 # C-STL
     Simple Library for C with some useful features to use :relieved:

+## How to use it
+    Copy The Header Files Into Your Project Folder

+*Check the bellow documents for farther information*
 ### CBool
 *bool* data type for c.
 To know more [Click Here](Docs/cbool/instruction.md)